 Oral Maxillofacial Surgery

-Residents have the opportunity to work with OMFS attending staff to provide surgical care for the JFK Clinic patients.
-Residents learn a variety of surgical procedures from simple to surgical extractions and pre-prosthetic surgery.
+Residents have the opportunity to work with OMFS attendings and fellows throughout the year to provide surgical care for the GBB Clinic patients.
+Residents learn a variety of surgical procedures from simple to surgical extractions and pre-prosthetic surgery including alveoplasty, tori removal, and bone grafting prior to implant placement.
 Many of these procedures are done under I.V. sedation so residents also learn to administer I.V. medications and monitor the patient appropriately.
-Residents also have the opportunity to participate with OMFS attendings during rounds, office hours, emergency room, and operating room cases.
+Residents will also participate with OMFS attendings during rounds, office hours, emergency department traumas, and operating room general anesthesia cases.

 Head and Neck Oncology

-Residents spend four weeks working in both the operating room and office setting.
-Additional patient care opportunities include working with the radiation oncology team and staff at the Hyperbaric Wound Center.
-Monthly participation with the Head and Neck Tumor Conference allows the Resident to interact with a muti-specialty approach to complex issues facing these patients.
+Residents spend four weeks working in both the operating room and seeing patients in the office setting alongside otolaryngologists.
+Additional patient care opportunities include working with the radiation oncology team at the Hyperbaric Wound Center.
+Monthly participation with the Head and Neck Tumor Conference allows the Resident to interact with a multi-specialty approach to complex issues facing these patients.

-Residents will spend two to three weeks with the Psychiatry staff along with an interdisciplinary team consisting of nurses, social workers, pastoral care, physical and occupational therapists as well as other physicians as they interact with patients and family members to develop care plans and implement treatment.
-They will learn a system based practice approach to care involving a team of physicians.
-There will be didactic sessions with multiple psychiatric physicians throughout this rotation to increase their medical knowledge of this discipline.
-The resident will research a psychiatric topic and make a presentation towards the end of this rotation.
+Residents will spend two to three weeks with the psychiatry team consisting of nurses, social workers, pastoral care, physical and occupational therapists as well as other physicians as they interact with patients and family members to develop care plans and implement treatment.
+They will learn a system-based approach to care involving a team of physicians.
+There will be didactic sessions with multiple psychiatric physicians throughout this rotation to increase their medical knowledge with various behaviors and disorders.